hyperledger/indy-hipe/text/concurrency-improvement/README.md

 # Summary
 [summary]: #summary

-Libindy show provide better requests concurrency and performance in parallel requests processing environment.
+Libindy should provide better requests concurrency and performance in parallel requests processing environment.

 Note that this proposal can look a bit technical for HIPE, but some possible